23W-GBAC/udehadaeze/README.md

 Shortly after Gloria's admission, several healthcare workers who treated and came into contact with Gloria Ramirez started experiencing strange symptoms.
 This included fainting, dizziness, and respiratory distress.
 Faced with an escalating crisis, the hospital initiated a Code Blue.
 The emergency room was evacuated, and hazmat teams were summoned to handle the situation.
 The entire incident unfolded like a scene from a sci-fi thriller, leaving the medical community and the public in shock.

 **Gloria's Passing:**
-Despite the efforts to stabilize her condition, Gloria Ramirez succumbed to her illness and passed away in the Emergency room.
+Despite the efforts to stabilize her condition, Gloria Ramirez succumbed to her illness and passed away in the Emergency room 45 minutes after her arrival.
 The circumstances surrounding her death, coupled with the strange symptoms and the impact on healthcare workers, triggered immediate speculation and concern.

 **Conspiracy Theories:**
 The mysterious nature of Gloria's symptoms gave rise to numerous conspiracy theories.
 Some suggested intentional poisoning, while others entertained the idea of exposure to toxic substances.
 Theories ranged from environmental contamination to an adverse reaction to medications.